adamthedash/game_engine/design/devlog.md

 ```

 I like how the message queue turned out for mutating state, so I want to lean into it a bit more and see how it goes.
 I'm going to move the block placing/breaking to it aswell.
+So far it seems like it's going well, the implementation was straightforward and it now let's me not have to worry about consequences at the point of action.
+For example if the `Player` emits a `BreakBlock` event, the actual breaking happens by the `World`, and the re-calculation of visible faces happens by the `RenderState`.
+It also makes it easier to create other things that break blocks simply by emitting events.

+On a side note, now that the codebase is getting larger refactoring is becoming more tedious.
+Moving a struct from one file to another leads to a mess of broken imports which takes a while to fix.
+Unfortunately there doesn't seem to be a tool to help with this, there's an [open feature request](https://github.com/rust-lang/rust-analyzer/issues/2178) in the rust-analyzer repo to add this functionality, but there's not much movement on it.
+Once I have some time it's maybe something I can take a crack at, but it's completely outside of my area of expertise.

+## Day 28
+Time to finish off the chest block.
+I need to:
+1) Give it a shiny new texture.
+2) Add the ability to transfer items to/from it.
+3) Add some better UI for it aswell.

+First up I want to change the inventory UI to be a floating window rather than fixed in the middle.
+I like the idea of giving players the ability to organise their UI how they like, and I'll have to worry less about organising the layout in various situations like when a chest is opened.